Drowning in paperwork?

 - Disabled widows and widowers who file before age 61 are eligible for up to 12 months of retroactive survivor benefits.

-If you’re not already receiving Social Security, you can file for survivors benefits by calling 1-800-772-1213 (TTY 1-800-325-0778) or visiting a Social Security Administration office.
-Here are the documents you will likely need either in original form or a certified copy:
+If you’re not already receiving Social Security, you can file for survivors benefits by calling 1-800-772-1213 (TTY 1-800-325-0778) or visiting a SSA office.
+Note that unlike other Social Security benefits, you cannot apply for widows benefits online.

-Proof of death, either from a funeral home or a death certificate that it must be a certified copy)
+- Proof of death, either from a funeral home or a death certificate that it must be a certified copy)

-- Both your own Social Security number and the deceased worker’s Social Security number
+- Both your own Social Security number and that of the deceased worker

 - Your birth certificate

-- The Social Security numbers and birth certificates of any dependent children
+- Dependent children’s Social Security numbers, if available, and birth certificates

-Just as Social Security retirement benefits aim to ensure workers can live a dignified life after they stop working, survivors benefits can provide stability and support to the family of a worker after he or she dies.
-The benefit can help give workers and their families a little bit of peace of mind both before and after a loss.
+Survivors benefits can provide stability and support to the family after the passing of a spouse or parents.
+The income can help to give workers and their families some peace of mind both before and after a loss.